khasinski/clip-rb/README.md

 CLIP (Contrastive Language–Image Pre-training) is a powerful neural network developed by OpenAI.
 It connects text and images by learning shared representations, enabling tasks such as image-to-text matching, zero-shot classification, and visual search.
 With clip-rb, you can easily encode text and images into high-dimensional embeddings for similarity comparison or use in downstream applications like caption generation and vector search.

+## Why do I need this?

+It's a key piece of tech to write an unlabeled image search.
+You can upload images and then search them by text or using another image as a reference.

+The other thing you need is a knn search in a vector database.
+Generate embeddings for images using this, store them in the database.
+When user wants to search generate embeddings for their query or image, and do a vector search to find the relevant images.

+See [neighbor gem](https://github.com/ankane/neighbor) to learn more about vector search.

 ---

 ## Requirements